OdinProAgrica/dapper/README.md

 - [Issues, Bugs, Comments? ](issues-bugs-comments)

 ## Documentation
-The package's github is available at: https://github.com/OdinProAgrica/hpcctools
+The package's github is available at: https://github.com/OdinProAgrica/dapper

 This package is released under GNU GPLv3 Licence: https://www.gnu.org/licenses/gpl-3.0.en.html

 ## Installation
-Copy the hpcctools folder into an ECL repository (or add the folder to your IDE's environment), you can then import the relevent modules.
+Copy the dapper folder into an ECL repository (or add the folder to your IDE's environment), you can then import the relevent modules.

 **Do note that the standard nomenclature for importing the modules should be respected.** This is because each module references its own functions, requiring a known import name.
 Modules should always be imported as: